IkramSen/dag-analyzer/code_gen/README.md

-### The generation of subtask init code
+### The generation of sub-task init code

-The task initialization step has the goal to init the different variables, scheduler parameters, ... to proprely execute the subtask.
+The task initialization step has the goal to init the different variables, scheduler parameters, ... to properly execute the sub-task.

-For the task **v13** starts its subtask init code by setting its affinity is partitioned scheduling is considered.
-Therefore, the CPU set takes in its first parameter **1** as the **v13** is meant to be allcoated on the core indexed by **1**.
-We check if the subtask affinity has been succefull achieved, otherwise the subtask is dropped.
-The init code for subtask **v13** is presented in the following listing:
+For the task **v13** starts its sub-task init code by setting its affinity is partitioned scheduling is considered.
+Therefore, the CPU set takes in its first parameter **1** as the **v13** is meant to be allocated on the core indexed by **1**.
+We check if the sub-task affinity has been successfully achieved, otherwise the sub-task is dropped.
+The init code for sub-task **v13** is presented in the following listing:

 ```c